Anomalous bulk-edge correspondence of nonlinear Rice-Mele model: Acknowledgements

-\textit{Acknowledgements} -- We thank Ying Hu, Yapeng Zhang, Nan Li, Shujie Cheng, Chenhui Yan, and Biao Wu for stimulating discussions and useful help.
-This work was supported by the National Natural Science Foundation of China (Grants No. 12074344, No. 12374246) and the Zhejiang Provincial Natural Science Foundation (Grant No. LZ21A040001).
+We thank Ying Hu, Yapeng Zhang, Nan Li, Shujie Cheng, Chenhui Yan, and Biao Wu for stimulating discussions and useful help.
+This research was supported by the Zhejiang Provincial Natural Science Foundation of China under Grant No. LZ25A040004 and the National Natural Science Foundation of China under Grants No. 12074344.